|Major Groups > Toothed Mushrooms > Radulomyces copelandii|

 Found in Asia and in the Mid-Atlantic and northeastern United States, this interesting fungus spreads in resupinate patches on the wood of hardwoods, developing small, clustered spines that are about a centimeter long.
 The fungus is whitish at first, but becomes yellowish and eventually brownish with age.
 The spines arise from a very thin mat of tissue—a "subiculum," in Mycologese—and the presence of this layer (which can be hard to see when the fungus is young) can be an important identifier, since some species of Mucronella can look virtually identical but consist of spines that arise directly from the wood, rather than from a subiculum.

-Radulomyces paumanokensis, described from Long Island, is somewhat similar but produces thick clumps of tightly-packed spines that are often flattened and/or branched.
+Radulomyces paumanokensis, described from Long Island, turns out to be a synonym for Radulomyces copelandii (Nakasone et al. 2021); it was described as a separate species since it featured thick clumps of tightly-packed spines that are often flattened and/or branched.

 Radulodon copelandii is a former name.